Beaverton - 4900 SW Griffith Drive, Suites 200 & 273

 Relationship Coaching for Individuals

 Partnering with individuals to help them identify and resolve issues getting in the way of having a healthy, productive life.

-I am confident that my experience, combined with my passion for helping people has equipped me well to assist youth and adults in healing, or making change.
+I am confident that my experience, combined with my passion for helping people makes it so that I am well-equipped to assist youth and adults in healing or making change.
 I think it is important to come alongside a person

 who is struggling; partnering with the individual for a solution.
 I believe we both learn something from each other

 and that we each have an opportunity to grow.
 This makes our relationship mutually beneficial and I have much